 Whether you want to vent about chronic illness, have a speaker come to your school, or give us suggestions on how to improve - we want to hear from you!
 Reach out here!

 Shira Strongin's original blog under the pen name "Sick Chick" is what gave her the idea to start this international community.

 "I still enjoy writing about my life experiences and hope you find them enjoyable and insightful or just something to identify with."

 We know you are doing something to make a difference!
 If you want to be a part of the Sick Chicks, we would love to have you.
 Be sure to check out our Spotlight program that highlights Sick Chicks like you right here!

-My hope is that we are able to build a support network of strong, positive thinking young chronically ill women who do not define themselves by their illness or limitations and choose to make a difference in the world we live in.
-Sick Chicks will be a place to showcase our abilities, passions, uniqueness and strengths with the hope of inspiring others.
+Our hope is that we are able to build a support network of strong young chronically ill and disabled young women who choose to make a positive difference in the world we live in.
+Sick Chicks is a place to showcase our abilities, passions, uniqueness and strengths with the hope of empowering others.
 Below is just a preview.
 Our community is strong!
 Click here to who else is taking part or contact me to join us.

 "I started Emily's Fight in 2013 at just thirteen years old.
 It was my attempt to find solace when a serious, rare disease threatened to take everything from me. [...]
 As I grow up and move further past the times I once believed I would never get through, I am reminded of the fact that I am experiencing something few do.
 Instead of allowing this to isolate me, I've decided to make this website place of documentation and give my readers the insight I wish I had, not only about going through illness itself, but also about the mental impacts of coming out on the other end." // Emily Muller